 Do I need a shelter for fastpacking?

-We don’t recommend that you embark on a fastpacking trip without a shelter because we believe some protection from rain, sleet, or snow is mandatory for safety.
-At a minimum, carry a small pyramid tarp such as the Zpacks Hexamid Pocket Tarp with Doors or a bivvy such as the SOL Escape Bivvy.
+We don’t recommend embarking on a fastpacking trip without a shelter because we believe some protection from rain, sleet, or snow is mandatory for safety.
+At a minimum, carry a small pyramid tarp, such as the Zpacks Hexamid Pocket Tarp with Doors, or a bivvy, such as the SOL Escape Bivvy.
 These items, which we reviewed above, are tiny and light and will help keep you safe if the weather turns wet.

 Do I need bug protection?

 Of course, your local playground could be different.
-Depending on where you live, ticks, scorpions, sand flies, and mosquitoes can be nearly constant concerns, and the best ultralight tent for these situations will be a fully enclosed one.
-One of our testers ended up acquiring her first tent while planning a trip to the Pacific Northwest and being worried about bugs.
+Depending on where you live, ticks, scorpions, sand flies, and mosquitoes can be nearly constant concerns, and the best ultralight tent for these situations will be a fully enclosed one, like the Zpacks Duplex Lite Tent.
+After years of tarp use, one of our testers ended up acquiring her first tent while planning a trip to the Pacific Northwest and being worried about bugs.

 Do I need a ground sheet if my shelter doesn’t have a floor?